Geographical centre of Scotland: Central Belt and Watershed

 The centre of the Central Belt may also be a point of interest.
 The Heart of Scotland services known as Harthill is close to the centre of the M8 motorway, Scotland's main road linking East with West.
 Cumbernauld, also in the Central Belt, is a watershed with one of its rivers (from which its name is derived) flowing to the east and the other flowing west.
 This watershed test could also apply to other sites like the summit of Ben Lomond being on the line of the Scottish watershed but Cumbernauld arguably has this property in its very name.
 A map of Scotland's watershed has been produced for walkers.

 Furthest from the sea

 There have been other centres suggested, such as the furthest point from salt water including sea lochs.
+Geographically, this is known as the pole of inaccessibility.
 The point furthest from the Mean High Water mark is in Glen Quoich, near Braemar, in Aberdeenshire which is 67.6 km from the sea.

 As with other topics like defining the location of the North Pole the answer largely depends on which criteria you choose.